connorskees/connorskees.github.io/content/blog/merge-tree.md

 All clients then process this op and update their refSeq.
 The refSeq is the sequence number of the last operation that a particular client processed from the server.

-When I first started working on merge-tree, I had the misconception that two ops were submitted concurrently if they had the same sequence number, but they are actually concurrent if either op has a refSeq below the sequence number of the other.
+When I first started working on merge-tree, I had the misconception that two ops were submitted concurrently if they had the same sequence number, but they are actually concurrent if both ops have a refSeq below the sequence number of the other.

 <!-- this section is to explain how refSeq is edited on each client -->